Total Protein and A/G Ratio

 Spiderlike blood vessels on the skin

-This test can also help doctors diagnose nephrotic syndrome, a condition that affects your kidneys.
-In adults, this problem may be caused by diabetes.
+This test can also help healthcare providers diagnose nephrotic syndrome, a condition that affects your kidneys.
+In adults, this problem may be caused by diabetes or lupus.
 Nephrotic syndrome causes puffiness around your eyes and in your arms and legs and too much protein loss in your urine.
 Protein testing may also show abnormal results if you have a problem that causes you to lose protein from your digestive tract.

 What other tests might I have along with this test?

 Depending on your symptoms, you may also have blood and urine tests.

 What do my test results mean?